 Warm milk, just like milk served cold, is great for your bone health.
 Your body can use the amino acids in milk to make proteins like collagen, which contribute to your bone structure and prevent brittleness that could otherwise raise your risk of a bone fracture.

-And each cup of nonfat warm milk contains 30 percent of the daily value for calcium.
-Your body needs calcium along with phosphorus and magnesium -- two other minerals found in warm milk -- to make hydroxyapatite, the mineral that makes up your bone tissue.
+Each cup of nonfat warm milk contains 30 percent of the recommended daily allowance (RDA) of calcium as well.
+Your body needs calcium along with phosphorus and magnesium, two other minerals found in warm milk, to make hydroxyapatite, the mineral that makes up your bone tissue.
 Hydroxyapatite keeps your bones hard and dense, so they're more resistant to fractures.
 Most commercial brands of milk also come fortified with vitamin D, which contributes to bone health by helping you absorb and use calcium.

 Other Potential Health Benefits

-Capping your day with a glass of warm milk offers other benefits, too.
-Milk is a great source of vitamin B-12, and each cup supplies about one-fifth of your daily value.
-Boosting your B-12 intake is important for feeling energized; B-12 helps you make healthy red blood cells, so your tissues have a fresh supply of the oxygen they need for your day-to-day activities.
-Vitamin B-12 is also good for nerve health, and the many B-complex vitamins in milk -- including riboflavin and vitamin B-5 -- work together to support your metabolism.
+A glass of warm milk before bed, or at any time of day, offers other benefits too.
+Milk is a great source of vitamin B12, and each cup supplies about one-fifth of your RDA.
+Boosting your B12 intake is important for feeling energized; B12 helps you make healthy red blood cells, so your tissues have a fresh supply of the oxygen they need for your day-to-day activities.
+Vitamin B12 is also good for nerve health, and the many B-complex vitamins in milk, including riboflavin and vitamin B5, work together to support your metabolism.

 If, however, you're counting on warm milk as a sleep aid, you might be disappointed, according to Go Ask Alice, a health service provided by Columbia University.
-While milk does have some sleep-promoting compounds -- like melatonin and tryptophan -- they're present in such small amounts that it probably doesn't affect your slumber.
+While milk does have some sleep-promoting compounds, like melatonin and tryptophan, they're present in such small amounts that the effects of warm milk probably don't include affecting your slumber.
 Drinking warm milk may relax you, however, and relaxation can help you drift off into dreamland, even if the milk itself doesn't induce sleep.

 Spice Up Your Warm Milk

 Adding nutritious ingredients to your warm milk can boost health benefits as well as flavor.
 Stir a dash of ginger and cinnamon into your milk as it heats for "gingerbread" milk.
-Both spices come packed with antioxidants and, as noted by the University of Maryland Medical Center, might even help lower your cholesterol, though more research is needed to know for sure.
+Both spices come packed with antioxidants and might even help lower your cholesterol, though more research is needed to know for sure.
 Make "golden milk" by adding dried or fresh turmeric with a small amount of honey for sweetness.
 Like cinnamon and ginger, turmeric contains beneficial antioxidants.
-It also helps relieve inflammation -- an important health benefit, since excess inflammation is linked to obesity and heart disease.
+It also helps relieve inflammation — an important health benefit, since excess inflammation is linked to obesity and heart disease.
 If you're not sensitive to caffeine, try steeping black or chai tea in your warm milk for a sugar-free tea latte.